alexarohan/BASES_E-Guide/README.md

 FINANCE 373 Entrepreneurial Finance

   Class about the financial decision-making process for start-up firms
     -Discusses tools and concepts of corporate finance related to modeling, valuation, control, and investment decisions      within an entrepreneurial context.

-    -Case studies of firms at different stages of their life cycles

-    -Discuss viewpoint of the entrepreneur and the viewpoint of the investor.
+    -Case studies of firms at different stages of their life cycle -Discuss viewpoint of the entrepreneur and the viewpoint of the investor.
     -Explore new developments in entrepreneurial finance

 GSBGEN 111Q Seminar in Entrepreneurial Communication